codesushi/coshimediabundle/README.md

 CoshiMediaBundle
 =============

-MediaBundle - for symfony 2
+MediaBundle - for Symfony 2

 Provides
 ---------